-- Store the cobas[®] eplex RP2 panel kit components at 2-8 °C. Alternatively, cartridges can be stored at up to 25 °C for up to 30 days.
-Cartridges must be used within 30 days from start of storage up to 25 °C and should be considered expired once stored for 30 days at up to 25 °C. Users should not return the kit to cold storage after storage at up to 25 °C. - Do not use cobas[®] eplex RP2 panel kit components beyond the expiration date. - Do not open a cartridge pouch until you are ready to perform testing.
+- Store the cobas® eplex RP2 panel kit components at 2-8 °C. Alternatively, cartridges can be stored at 25 °C for up to 30 days.
+Cartridges must be used within 30 days from start of 25 °C storage and should be considered expired once stored for 30 days at 25 °C. Users should not return the kit to cold storage after storage at 25 °C. - Do not use cobas® eplex RP2 panel kit components beyond the expiration date. - Do not open a cartridge pouch until you are ready to perform testing.